VIEW

 APPROACH

 Tokens as the brand layer.
-Colour, type, spacing, motion, and elevation are all expressed as tokens.
-Brands swap the values; the system stays intact.
+Colour, type, spacing, motion — all driven by tokens.
+A brand switches values; the system stays intact.
+This meant brand customisation was a configuration problem, not a rebuild.

 HALEON